- What to Expect at the Men's Health Center

 Is it possible for a young man to have erectile dysfunction?

 Erectile dysfunction can occur in sexually active males of any age.
+Studies have shown that up to 8 percent of men between 20 and 30 years old report problems with erections.
 For men under age 40, psychological factors more commonly contribute to the problem.